On J-holomorphic curves in almost complex manifolds with asymptotically cylindrical ends: Abstract

 \section{Abstract}

-The compactification of moduli spaces of $J$-holomorphic curves in almost complex manifolds with cylindrical ends is crucial in Symplectic Field Theory.
+Symplectic Field Theory studies $J$-holomorphic curves in almost complex manifolds with cylindrical ends.
 One natural generalization is to replace ``cylindrical'' by ``asymptotically cylindrical''.
-In this article we generalize the compactness results from \cite{Hofer Weinstein conjecture,Finite energy plane,morse bott,compactness} to this setting.
-As an application, we study the relation between the moduli spaces of $J$-holomorphic polygons before and after the Lagrangian surgery established in \cite{FOOO2} in a more general setting and from a different viewpoint.
+In this article, we generalize the asymptotic results about the behavior of $J$-holomorphic curves near infinity in \cite{Hofer Weinstein conjecture,Finite energy plane,morse bott,compactness} to the asymptotically cylindrical setting.
+We also sketch how these asymptotic results allow the main compactness theorems of \cite{compactness} to be extended to the asymptotically cylindrical case.

 {}